adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/server.md

 column when the data is updated.
 Placing this logic within the SQL Server schema definition means we can use this SQL table outside of the mobile context and it will still work for the mobile application.

+!!! info
-> We use the CreatedAt field to create a clustered index.
+    We use the CreatedAt field to create a clustered index.
 In older versions of SQL Server, this was required to increase performance on the table as a whole.
 It may not be required now and may be removed in future versions of Azure Mobile Apps.

 If you can update an existing table to match this schema, then you should do so.

-> Note that the Id field is not set by default.
+Note that the Id field is not set by default.
 If you want to set a default, set it to `NEWID()`:

 ```sql
 ALTER TABLE [dbo].[Examples]